rzachariah/bioalign/README.md

 - **ui**: react app
 - **api**: nodejs REST api
 - **compute**: python compute server
-- **db**: persistent storage

-We use whitespace for tabs: 4 spaces.

 ## Testing
-We write BDDs to test our application features.
-BDDs live in the tests folder.
+New features should be validated with BDDs living in the tests folder.
+Example pending...

 ## Contributing
 1. Clone it!